jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 it!

 If they have already been verified, for good measure, re-run all the tests provided and the ones completed for the assignment.
-If they all pass, one should be pretty confident that they have everything working correctly.
+If they all pass, one should be pretty confident that everything is working correctly.

 There is no test provided for the ``Asn4`` class, but that's nothing to worry about.
 Get a sense that it is working correctly by